-The impetus behind HCVP was to remove low-income families, the elderly, and disabled from the environments of violence, drug use, and crime that were prevalent in public housing in the late 1960s and early 1970s.
-Housing vouchers pay rent subsidies to landlords, giving those with low-incomes the chance to live in a “better” neighborhood; thereby granting access to improved employment opportunities, better schools, less crime, and greater amenities.
+The impetus behind HCVP was to remove low-income families, the elderly, and the disabled from the environments of violence, drug use, and crime that were prevalent in public housing in the late 1960s and early 1970s.
+Housing vouchers pay rent subsidies to landlords, giving those with low incomes the chance to live in “better” neighborhoods, improved employment opportunities, better schools, less crime, and greater amenities.

 How the Housing Choice Voucher Program Works

 The qualifying standard to be eligible for a housing voucher is income.
-Combined household income must be less than 50% of the median income in their community (the Area Median Income, or AMI.)
+Combined household income must be less than 50% of the median income in the resident’s community (the Area Median Income, or AMI.)
 In the Metro area, that’s about $50,000 for the baseline family of four.

-The reality is that the income for most voucher holder’s is closer to $30,000 (based on 2016 numbers.)

-It is clear that $30,000 worth of income is not enough for “decent” housing in the District.
-This means low-income residents are “rent-burdened”–they pay more than 30% of their income in monthly housing expenses.
-Housing assistance caps the amount residents pay out of pocket at that 30%; the voucher pays the balance.
+The reality is that most voucher holders’ income is closer to $30,000 (based on 2016 numbers).
+It is clear that $30,000 is not enough for “decent” housing in the District.
+This means low-income residents are “rent-burdened” and pay more than 30% of their income in monthly housing expenses.
+Housing assistance caps the amount residents pay out of pocket at that 30% and the voucher pays the balance.
 The D.C.
-Housing Authority (DCHA) oversees the voucher program in the District, and they pay rents directly to the landlord.
+Housing Authority (DCHA) oversees the voucher program in the District, and pays rent directly to the landlords.

 Housing Vouchers in the Metro Area

-Housing Choice Voucher Program’s Impact on Housing Laws and Rentals
+The Housing Choice Voucher Program’s Impact on Housing Laws and Rentals

-While it is permissible for landlords to require a certain income level for tenant approval, it is NOT permissible to refuse to rent to property because the tenant has a housing voucher.
+While it is permissible for landlords to require a certain income level for tenant approval, it is NOT permissible to refuse to rent a property because the tenant has a housing voucher.
 According to the Code of the District of Columbia,

-(c) The owner of a housing accommodation shall not refuse to rent a dwelling unit to a person because the person will provide his or her rental payment, in whole or in part, through a section 8 voucher.
+(c) The owner of a housing accommodation shall not refuse to rent a dwelling unit to a person because the person will provide his or her rental payment, in whole or in part, through a Section 8 voucher.

-The code goes on to confirm that the voucher should be considered income and factored into the tenant’s ability to pay.
+The code goes on to confirm that vouchers should be considered income and factored into the tenant’s ability to pay.
 In fact, D.C. law goes so far as to include “sources of income” as a protected class, along with race, gender, and disability.
 What this means in practice is that landlords cannot advertise that they will not accept vouchers.

 Where Is the Most Active DC Area for Housing Vouchers?